 - Jesus Christ gave St. Peter authority over the entire church.

-On the first part of this argument, see "Why Rome?" below.
+On the first part of this argument, see "Why the Bishop of Rome?" below.
 The second claim is based on a biblical passage.
 In Matthew 16, Jesus asks his disciples who they think he is.
 Peter answers, "You are the Christ, the Son of the Living God."
 Jesus replies:

 Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven.
 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.
 I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.4